By Patheos Team

-In this season of haunted houses and horror movies, we couldn’t imagine a better time to grapple with the subject of demons.
-In our tradition, demons take center stage in numerous biblical stories and continue to chill us today as central characters in popular and religious culture.
+In this season of haunted houses and horror movies, we couldn't imagine a better time to grapple with the subject of demons.
+In the Christian traditions, demons take center stage in numerous biblical stories and continue to chill us today as central characters in popular and religious culture.
 But do they really exist outside of our imaginations and nightmares?
 Are demons real, today?

 Are demons real?
 Yes.